thorpej/Electronics/Power_Supplies/MOSFET_Pass_Regulator/README.md

 ripple filtering using a low-value capacitor.
 You only need to select an appropriate resistor for R1 in order to set the cut-off point of the low-pass filter.
 For example, a 200K resistor would set the cut-off point of the low pass filter to approx. 0.8Hz, which will provide a signifant amount of filtering.
-If the peak-to-peak ripple at Vin is already less than the MOSFET Vgs threshold voltage (typically 2-4V for power MOSFETs), then you are good to go.
-If the ripple coming in is more than the MOSFET's threshold voltage, then you will need to add a lower leg to the voltage divider in order to provide some additional headroom for ripple rejection (at the cost of a lower nominal voltage output from the regulator and more heat dissipation from the MOSFET).
 Install a wire jumper in place of R7, and the board is ready for use.

 ### Zener-referenced Regulator